Intro-to-SE-Lab-Fall-20/Group-9/Project-Deliverables/Sprint-02/README.md

 The grading rubic for sprint-02 identified several different criteria.
 In this document, those criteria are listed (in bold) along with comments concerning the satisfaction of each criterion:

 * **Develop a class diagram of email client system.**
-  - INCOMPLETE.
+  - A class diagram has been created of the email client system.
+The diagram is included in this directory as well as being uploaded to canvas.
 * **Create a sequence diagram for each user story.**
   - A sequence diagram has been created for each user story.
-All sequence diagrams are included in this directory as well as being uploaded to canvas
+All sequence diagrams are included in this directory as well as being uploaded to canvas.
 * **Have work completed on at least 2 of the 3 features.**
   - As demonstrated in the demo given to the TA on Thursday, 09/24, the client currently has the capability to securely allow a user to log in & for the user to access and view their emails.
 The TA confirmed that this satifies this deliverable.
 * **For all user stories, have a story description, points, risk, and priority.**